-Based on the internal controls established and maintained by the Group, work performed by External and Internal Auditors and the reviews by the Management and the various Board Committees, the AC and the Board are of the opinion, that the Group's internal controls, addressing financial, operational, compliance and information technology controls, and risk management systems are adequate and effective as at 31 December 2021.
+Based on the internal controls established and maintained by the Group, work performed by External and Internal Auditors and the reviews by the Management and the various Board Committees, the AC and the Board are of the opinion, that the Group's internal controls, addressing financial, operational, compliance and information technology controls, and risk management systems are adequate and effective as at 31 December 2022.

-The Board is responsible for ensuring that Management maintains a sound system of internal controls to safeguard shareholders' investments and the Group's assets.
-For FY2021, based on (i) the Group's framework of management controls, (ii) the internal control policies and procedures established and maintained by the Group and (iii) regular audits and reviews performed by the Internal and External Auditors, the Board, with the concurrence of the AC, is of the opinion that the systems of internal controls and risk management within the Group are adequate and effective.
+The Board is responsible for ensuring that Management maintains a sound system of internal controls to safeguard Shareholders' investments and the Group's assets.
+For FY2022, based on (i) the Group's framework of management controls, (ii) the internal control policies and procedures established and maintained by the Group and (iii) regular audits and reviews performed by the Internal and External Auditors, the Board, with the concurrence of the AC, is of the opinion that the systems of internal controls and risk management within the Group are adequate and effective as at 31 December 2022 to address financial, operational, compliance risks and information technology risks which the Group considers relevant and material to its operations.